GervinFung/TextEditor/README.md

-## This is basic Notepad of mine, written in Java for fun
+## This is basic Notepad of mine, written in Java for fun as I do not like the undo function of Notepad in Window

 #### It is Notepad, You can change the font size, cut, copy, paste and do all activities that a normal NotePad can do